bgoonz/BGOONZ_BLOG_2.0/notes/articles/Regular Expressions  Eloquent JavaScript.md

 ### [](#i_dTiEW14oG0)Quoting style

 [](#p_x7xoQ6mk60)Imagine you have written a story and used single quotation marks throughout to mark pieces of dialogue.
-Now you want to replace all the dialogue quotes with double quotes, while keeping the single quotes used in contractions like _aren’t_.
+Now you want to replace all the dialogue quotes with double quotes, while keeping the single quotes used in contractions like _aren't_.

 [](#p_k3Y0NF9w4b)Think of a pattern that distinguishes these two kinds of quote usage and craft a call to the `replace` method that does the proper replacement.